ADII0412/tutorialsninja-automation-framework/README.md

 # 🧪 TutorialsNinja Automation Framework

 A robust end-to-end automation framework built using **Selenium WebDriver**, **Java**, and **TestNG** for the [TutorialsNinja](https://tutorialsninja.com/demo/) demo e-commerce application.
-This project demonstrates real-world QA automation practices including scalable framework design, reusable components, CI/CD integration, and comprehensive test coverage across critical user flows.
+This project demonstrates real-world QA automation practices including scalable framework design, reusable components, CI/CD integration, API testing, and comprehensive test coverage across critical user flows.

 ---

 ## 🚀 Project Overview

 This framework is designed using the **Page Object Model (POM)** to ensure maintainability, readability, and reusability of test code.
-It automates key e-commerce functionalities such as user registration, login, product search, wishlist management, cart operations, product comparison, and checkout flow.
+It automates key e-commerce functionalities such as user registration, login, product search, wishlist management, cart operations, product comparison, and checkout flow — alongside REST API validation using REST Assured.

 The framework integrates **Extent Reports** for detailed HTML execution reports, supports **parallel test execution** via TestNG, runs inside **Docker** for environment consistency, and is wired to a **Jenkins CI/CD pipeline** for automated build and test execution.